Lohit River: Course

-Thickly forested for the most part, alpine vegetation gives way to subtropical forests, and then to some of the densest tropical jungles in all of India.
+Thickly forested for the most part, alpine vegetation along the Lohit's course gives way to subtropical forests, and then to some of the densest tropical jungles in all of India.
 Rhododendrons bloom in many hues in the upper reaches, orchids reveal themselves in the lower groves.
 This is indeed a treasure house of medicinal plant and herbs, and the home of Mishmi teeta, the coptis plant, prized the world over for its medicinal properties.

 The Mishmis hold sway in the hills.
 In the plains are the Khamptis and the Singphos, fervent Buddhists and migrants from across the Patkai hills from Burma.
 As the Lohit journeys through, Tibetan theology gives way to animist belief, in turn replaced by Theravada Buddhism and then by Hindu temples.
 This region experiences a mix of many cultures near the tripoint between Tibet, Southeast Asia, and South Asia.

 The Lohit river comes into India from China and flows near India's easternmost inhabited tip, at a place called Kibithu.
 The Indian Army uses this river for various expeditions and training.

 The Dhola–Sadiya Bridge, also referred to as the Bhupen Hazarika Setu, is a beam bridge and longest in India, connecting the northeast states of Assam and Arunachal Pradesh.
 The bridge spans the Lohit River, from the village of Dhola in the south to Sadiya to the north.